 Cherry blossom season and fall are perhaps the most famous seasons in Japan, though Winter in Japan is a beautiful time of year as well if you can handle the cold!
 Japan’s wildlife in the Winter is beautiful and to just observe, but especially taking photos of Japan’s Winter wildlife is an amazing experience.
-For the 2019 Winter Wildlife Photography Tour of Japan, we are planning on visiting and photographing Steller’s Sea Eagles, Whooper Swans, Red Crowned Cranes, Japanese Snow Monkeys and perhaps some other animals in Hokkaido such as Blakison’s Fish Owl, Ezo Red Fox and Sika Deer if we are lucky.
+For the 2021 Winter Wildlife Photography Tour of Japan, I am currently not offering a group tour but am making myself available for a customized private tour.
+Some options to consider would be photographing Steller’s Sea Eagles, Whooper Swans, Red Crowned Cranes, Japanese Snow Monkeys and perhaps some other animals in Hokkaido such as Blakison’s Fish Owl, Ezo Red Fox and Sika Deer if we are lucky.
+We could also visit other areas in Japan based on your photography and travel preferences.

 Intro & Highlights